 Buying a condo?
 Check out the reserve fund

 Thinking of buying a condo in Toronto?
-Here are the key points to know so you can understand the reserve fund.
+Here are the key points to know so you can understand the condo reserve fund.

-First, what is a reserve fund?
+First, what is a condo reserve fund?

 So, when you’re putting in an offer to purchase the condo…